Importance of Executive Presence In and Out of the Boardroom

 Executive Presence After the Meeting

-When a meeting ends, send board members an email while discussions are still fresh in their minds.
+When a meeting ends, send board members an email while the meeting is still fresh in their minds.
 The ideal time frame is within 24 hours after the meeting.
-Include the recorded minutes, any follow-up materials, and make sure to thank your board members.

 What to include in your follow up email: